Program of All-Inclusive Care for the Elderly (PACE)

 Full Definition >.

-- You may have to switch to PACE providersA person or organization that provides health care-related services, like a doctor, hospital, or clinic.
+- You have to use providersA person or organization that provides health care-related services or products, like a doctor, hospital, clinic, personal care assistant, or equipment supplier.

 My ChoicesChoices available in your ZIP Code.